osresearch/airbreak/docs/index.md

 absolutely refused to cooperate, but the safest and best path is for the manufacturers to enable this upgrade on their own.

-Separately from the very pressing COVID issues, this sort of tool allows device owners to write their own [extensions to customize their devices for their needs](info/extensions), similar to what the [Magic Lantern](https://magiclantern.fm) firmware does for cameras.
+Separately from the very pressing COVID issues, Airbreak allows CPAP device owners to write their own [extensions to customize their devices for their needs](info/extensions), similar to what the [Magic Lantern](https://magiclantern.fm) firmware does for cameras.
+They can add features like the on-screen graphs shown above, or integrate external systems through the expansion port.
 Additionally, these tools allow the owners and users to gain a better understand their own therapy by gaining access to the sensors on the device.
-They can add features like the on-screen graphs shown above, or integrate external systems through the expansion port.

 # More details